mavlink/rfcs/text/0016-standard-modes.md

 A new message will be added for enumerating all available modes (standard and custom) for the current vehicle type:
 - The message will include the total number of modes and the index of the current mode.
-  This indexing is provided to allow a GCS to confirm that all modes have been collector and re-request any that are missing.
+  This indexing is provided to allow a GCS to confirm that all modes have been collected, and re-request any that are missing.
   It is internal and should not be relied upon to have any order between reboots.
 - If there is a direct correlation between a standard mode and a custom mode this should be treated as just one mode (the standard mode) and emitted once.
 - The GCS can request this message using `MAV_CMD_REQUEST_MESSAGE`, specifying either "send all modes" or "send mode with this index".